bootchk/nRFCounter/readme.md

 Motivation
 -

-    - Nordic's app_timer library is of unknown quality and is overweight for many use cases.
+    - Nordic's app_timer library is of unknown quality
-    - Nordic's drivers are general purpose, not well explained, and overweight for many use cases.
+    - Nordic's drivers are general purpose, not well explained
+    - both are overweight for many use cases.

 Simplifications
 -
     - LongClock always runs and can't be stopped
     - the used peripheral is hard coded (RTC0, could use RTC1, etc.)
     - each Timer uses one of the compare registers of the RTC0 peripheral